Global Political Economy / Waterloo Political Economy Group (WatPEG)

 If you are a graduate student or faculty member interested in finding out more about WatPEG or joining our email list, please email Derek Hall at [email protected]

 Balsillie School PhD Workshop in Global Political Economy

 WatPEG and the Balsillie School have hosted several PhD Dissertation Workshops in Global Political Economy.
 At these workshops, doctoral students present either a dissertation proposal or a draft thesis chapter and receive comments from the other student participants and from faculty.
 The workshop format is designed to maximize the quality of feedback and the time available for discussion.
 All participants read all of the submitted papers before the workshop, and there are no oral presentations.
 On the first day, authors are not allowed to speak during the sessions on their papers.

-The Fifth Balsillie School PhD Dissertation Workshop in Global Political Economy will be held in late April 2019.
-We are accepting proposals until 12 November 2018.
+The Fifth Balsillie School PhD Dissertation Workshop in Global Political Economy was held from April 24 to 26, 2019.